Back to Studies

 IMPAACT 2046 / UPLIFT Study

-Understanding Parental Lactation and Infant Feeding decisions Tailored to people with HIV (UPLIFT) study
+Understanding Practices of Lactation and Infant Feeding Together with women with HIV (UPLIFT) study.

 Study Status